a8m/doqmentdb/README.md

 // Create a CollectionManager instance, if `users` is not exist it will create one var users = db.use('users');

-users.create({ name: '6534' })
+// Each http function returns a Promise with two specific methods: success and error. users.create({ name: '6534' })
   .then(console.log);